Bachelor in Paradise (American TV series)

 Bachelor in Paradise is an American elimination-style reality competition television series, which premiered on August 4, 2014, on ABC.
 It is a spin-off of the American reality television shows The Bachelor and The Bachelorette.
-The show features previous contestants who have been featured on The Bachelor and The Bachelorette as they travel to a secluded paradise in Mexico in the first nine seasons took place.
-The show moved to Costa Rica since season ten.
+The show features previous contestants who have been featured on The Bachelor and The Bachelorette as they travel to a secluded paradise in Mexico, where the first nine seasons took place.
+The show moved to Costa Rica beginning in season ten.
 The show was originally hosted by Chris Harrison until his departure from The Bachelor franchise in 2021.
 Jesse Palmer currently hosts the show.

-On July 10, 2024, ABC renewed Bachelor in Paradise for a tenth season, which premiered on July 7, 2025.
+On April 22, 2026, ABC renewed Bachelor in Paradise for an eleventh season, which is set to air on Summer 2027.

 Production

 Development and filming

 In March 2013, ABC canceled Bachelor Pad after three seasons.
 The show premiered in 2010, providing former contestants from The Bachelor and The Bachelorette with an opportunity to gain additional screen time and participate in an elimination-style competition.
 Very similar to Bachelor Pad, rejected contestants from The Bachelor and The Bachelorette are isolated in a romantic paradise in an exotic tropical destination.
 The first season was filmed in Tulum, Mexico.
 From season 2 to 9, the show was filmed in Sayulita, Mexico, at Playa Escondida.
 Beginning in season 10, the show would be taking place in Costa Rica.

 The show begins with an uneven number of women and men, with there being more women.
 At the first rose ceremony, the men are given a rose to hand out to a woman they would like to spend more time getting to know in paradise.
 The women left without roses are immediately sent home.
 New men are then brought to the beach, so at the next rose ceremony, women can give a rose to a man they would like to spend more time with and the remaining men are sent home.
 For seven weeks, this set up alternates between new men or new women joining the cast.